Axiverse Lampposts: Results

 \subsection{Relic abundances}

-The distribution of relic abundances obtained from the Monte Carlo sampling described in \cref{subsec:monte_carlo} is shown in \cref{fig:relic_abundance}.
+The distributions of relic abundances obtained from the Monte Carlo sampling described in \cref{subsec:monte_carlo} are shown in \cref{fig:relic_abundance,fig:relic_abundance_extra}.
 Several distinct scaling regimes are evident.
 In this section we give simple analytic estimates for the envelope (often also the typical locus) of the distribution in each regime.

 We begin at low masses, where inflationary fluctuations dominate over the axion potential and the misalignment angles are approximately uniformly distributed.
 A sufficient condition is that the potential be subdominant during inflation,